 Combine the wet ingredients

 After combining the dry ingredients, combine the wet ingredients.
-In a separate mixing bowl, whisk together the maple syrup, oil, whole milk, eggs, and maple extract.
+In a separate mixing bowl, whisk together the maple syrup, oil, powdered milk, eggs, Mistletoe Mocha coffee (or any extra strength coffee) and maple extract.
 Slowly stir in the sour cream.

 In my opinion, sour cream is a magic baking ingredient that makes cakes and cupcakes moist and tender.
 It’s a key ingredient in a lot of my favorite dessert recipes, like Fresh Strawberry Cupcakes with Strawberry Buttercream and Coca-Cola Cake with Chocolate Fudge Frosting.
 This moist, tender maple walnut coffee cake benefits from a healthy dose of sour cream.